valbercesar/pldotnet/docs/FAQ/docs/index.md

 By default pl/dotnet saves the generated source code in `/tmp/PlDotNET/GeneratedCodes`.

 You can control this behavior by modifying pl/dotnet.
-You can set the `SaveSourceCode` variable in `dotnet_src/Engine.cs` and specify the location by updating the `PathToSaveSourceCode` variable in the same file.
+You can set the `pldotnet.save_source_code` setting and specify the location by updating the `pldotnet.path_to_save_source_code` setting on a Session or Function level.
 This path needs to have mode of `0700`.
-Alternatively, you can set the `PrintSourceCode` variable in `dotnet_src/Engine.cs` to `true` to print the generated code to the console.
-Note that after making changes to the `dotnet_src/Engine.cs` file, you will need to rebuild and reinstall the package.
+Alternatively, you can set the `pldotnet.print_source_code` setting  to `on` to print the generated code to the console.

 ## NULL and STRICT